- What is financial aid?

 - Fill out a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov;

-- Student must have either a high school diploma, a GED certificate
+- Student must have either a high school diploma, a GED certificate or equivalent;

 - Student must be either a U.S. citizen or an eligible non-citizen;